Snake worship: Europe

-Old Prussia

-A snake was kept and fed with milk during rites dedicated to Potrimpus, a Prussian god.

 Ancient Rome

 In Italy, the Marsian goddess Angitia, whose name derives from the word for "serpent," was associated with witches, snakes, and snake-charmers.
 Angitia is believed to have also been a goddess of healing.
 Her worship was centered in the Central Apennine region.

 On the Iberian Peninsula there is evidence that before the introduction of Christianity, and perhaps more strongly before Roman invasions, serpent worship was a standout feature of local religions (see Sugaar).
 To this day there are numerous traces in European popular belief, especially in Germany, of respect for the snake, possibly a survival of ancestor worship: The "house snake" cares for the cows and the children, and its appearance is an omen of death; and the lives of a pair of house snakes are often held to be bound with that of the master and the mistress.
-Tradition states that one of the Gnostic sects known as the Ophites caused a tame serpent to coil around the sacramental bread, and worshipped it as the representative of the Savior.
+Tradition states that one of the Gnostic sects known as the Ophites caused a tame serpent to coil around the sacramental bread, and worshiped it as the representative of the Savior.

 In Lanuvium (32 km from Rome) a big snake was venerated as a god and they offered human sacrifice to it.